Do Pros Use Tee With Irons? (Explained)

 Classic wooden tees are the most popular type of tee in-use by professionals on the PGA Tour.

-The classic wood tee with a length of 2-3/4 inches will provide adequate lift for the ball with durability where the tee can used multiple times.
+The classic wood tee with a 2-3/4 inches length will provide adequate lift for the ball with durability where the tee can be used multiple times.

 Do PGA Pros Bring Their Own Wood Tees?